ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ### Jobs with dependencies

 Venture really starts to shine once you start adding jobs that have dependencies.
-To define a job's dependencies, you pass in an array of class names as the second parameter to the `addJob` method.
+To define a job's dependencies, pass in an array of class names as the second parameter to the `addJob` method.

 ```php{4-7}
 Workflow::new('Publish new podcast')